stonepros/stone/doc/rados/configuration/network-config-ref.rst

 ``ms_bind_ipv4``

-:Description: Enables Ceph daemons to bind to IPv4 addresses.
+:Description: Enables Stone daemons to bind to IPv4 addresses.
 :Type: Boolean
 :Default: ``true``
 :Required: No

 ``ms_bind_ipv6``

-:Description: Enables Ceph daemons to bind to IPv6 addresses.
+:Description: Enables Stone daemons to bind to IPv6 addresses.
 :Type: Boolean
 :Default: ``false``
 :Required: No

 ``public_bind_addr``

-:Description: In some dynamic deployments the Ceph MON daemon might bind
+:Description: In some dynamic deployments the Stone MON daemon might bind
               to an IP address locally that is different from the ``public_addr`` advertised to other peers in the network.
 The environment must ensure that routing rules are set correctly.
-If ``public_bind_addr`` is set the Ceph Monitor daemon will bind to it locally and use ``public_addr`` in the monmaps to advertise its address to peers.
+If ``public_bind_addr`` is set the Stone Monitor daemon will bind to it locally and use ``public_addr`` in the monmaps to advertise its address to peers.
 This behavior is limited to the Monitor daemon.